 Exhibition space in the foyer at Grays showing finished pieces, with sketches.

-Rose attempt two I decided to paint without drawing and was pleased with the result.
+Rose attempt two was painted without drawing, which through happy accident worked well and was pleased with the end result.

 Planning is key to a successful event.
 When it is more than one appearing to collide in the near future it is useful to keep holding onto to those reigns.